The Disastrous North Pole Balloon Mission of 1897

 Meanwhile, nobody back home knew what had become of the three men.
 They obviously hadn’t made it back across the pole, but their fate was a great mystery.
 It took over three decades for other Arctic dwellers to find the crew of the Eagle.
 In 1930 the crew of the sealing ship Bratvaag discovered a dilapidated campsite, the remains of the three explorers, their journals, and Strindberg’s undeveloped film.

 The seal hunters carried the remains of the three men back to Sweden, where the crew of the Eagle were celebrated as heroes.
 Amazingly, 93 of Strindberg’s 240 photographs were salvageable, and combined with the crew’s diaries and journals they make an eerie record of the men’s demise and the dangers of unprepared travel through the Arctic Circle.

-Note: We came across this story while perusing Reddit's Today I Learned section.
+See more photos of the expedition here.
+We came across this story while perusing Reddit's Today I Learned section.